f-kuzey-edes-huyal/VM-UNET_urban_green_space/README.md

  [12299 15029]]
 Test Results -> Mean IoU: 0.4594, Mean F1 Score: 0.6296, Mean Accuracy: 0.5202, Mean Specificity: 0.4351, Mean Sensitivity: 0.5499
 I had a meeting with Aany Sofia related to applying [PCA](https://towardsdatascience.com/dimensionality-reduction-of-a-color-photo-splitting-into-rgb-channels-using-pca-algorithm-in-python-ba01580a1118/) for reducing channel size to use with pretrained weights.
 I will try it.
 I love talking with her! ❤️❤️❤️

+__March 5, 2025__: I will be writing a blog post explaining some steps in the implementation of VM-UNet.
+Even though the results above seem poor, they were evaluated based on training with only 36 images.

+As we approach the end of the project, I noticed that some other team members faced issues where their architectures quickly plateaued and performed poorly with the provided data.
+One possible reason for this could be an incorrect CRS (Coordinate Reference System) projection.

+I remember the day when Dorothea sent me her code to download the data— a small error in CRS settings can have significant consequences.
+This highlights how crucial it is to ensure the correct CRS settings during annotation, as any mistake in projection can lead to issues down the line.

+Although I feel a bit upset about this, I have learned a lot throughout the process and had the opportunity to meet many wonderful people.
 ## Notes

 [An app to draw architectures ](https://app.diagrams.net/)